Director – Neeraj Pandey and Shivam Nair

 The series clearly doesn’t have any hint of blossoming romance, yes there is a relationship between Bala and Tanya, the daughter of an Indian envoy in Turkey but is pursued only for a while and then is left dangling in-between.
 As we said, these series are different from Bollywood staples.

 Karan Tacker, who is virtually the other male lead of the special ops, delivers an outstanding performance as a Delhi boy in the character of Farooq Ali.
 He is handpicked, especially by Himmat, to be his special man in Dubai.
 Muzzamil Ibrahim plays a snipper as Avinash, who operates out of Baku.
 Farooq holds the cards that could reveal the identity of the never seen Ikhlaq Khan, who is the man who is desperately chased by the Indian secret agencies.

 The twist that will fascinate you is when Farooq’s manipulation of people around the powerful Hafiz, his most trusted people.
 A considerable part of the movie revolves around the adult inquiry done by Himmat Singh.
 To add spice to the series a shady oilfield deal in Baku, a brief interrogation conducted for 26/11.
-A reference put forward by the minister’s son in Russian tech deal and the arrest of a human trafficker who makes a deal of a poor Muslim girl to the gulf are the incidents that have been added among the other things.
+A reference put forward by the minister’s son in the Russian tech deal and the arrest of a human trafficker who makes a deal of a poor Muslim girl to the gulf are the incidents that have been added among the other things.

-Although, after adding all these things to the series, nothing could make the special ops to lose the plot.
+Although, after adding all these things to the series, nothing could make the special ops lose the plot.